Filtration Supplier to Invest $26 Million in Hickory

 Gusmer Enterprises, Inc., a manufacturer of filtration and fermentation products, will create 73 new jobs in Catawba County, Governor Roy Cooper announced today.
 The company will invest $26.5 million to build a production facility in Hickory.

 “We are excited to welcome Gusmer Enterprises to our state,” said Governor Cooper.
-“When growing manufacturers choose North Carolina, it highlights the company’s confidence in our state’s workforce and resilient economy,” said Governor Cooper.
+“When growing manufacturers choose North Carolina, it highlights the company’s confidence in our state’s workforce and resilient economy."

 Gusmer Enterprises is a leading supplier of fermentation, filtration and processing aids and equipment for the beverage, food and pharmaceutical industries worldwide.
 A family-owned company for almost 100 years, Gusmer’s filtration and fermentations products are used in a variety of industrial and commercial applications.
 The 135,000-square foot GMP manufacturing facility in Hickory will be Gusmer’s third plant and will support the production of filtering devices for liquids including COVID-19 treatments.